microsoft/BotFramework-Composer/docs/how-to-use-LUIS.md

 ![configure_intent](./media/add_luis/configure_intent.png)

-#### Add actions to **Intent recognized**
 After you define your trigger and configure it to specific intent, you can add actions to be executed after the trigger is fired.
 For example, you can send a response message.
-Follow the steps:
+To add a **Send a response** action, follow the steps:

-1. click the " + " sign below the trigger node
-2. select **Send a response**
+4. click the " + " sign below the trigger node and select **Send a response**

-3. define the response message in the language generation editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md)
+5. define the response message in the language generation editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md)

 ![send_response_message](./media/add_luis/send_response_message.png)